-In the Supervised Learning the prediction model is build from the set of training data which is labelled (i.e. data contains both the input and output).
-Regression algorithm and Classification algorithm are the types of supervised learning.
+In Supervised Learning, the prediction model is built from the set of training data which is labeled (i.e. data contains both the input and output).
+Regression algorithms and Classification algorithms are the types of supervised learning.

 What is Regression in Machine Learning

-Francis Galton coined the term “Regression” in context of biological phenomenon.
+Francis Galton coined the term “Regression” in the context of biological phenomenon.
 The work was later extended to general statistical context by Karl Pearson and Udny Yule.
-Regression analysis is the statistical method which derives the relationship and determines the strength among dependent variables and one or more independent variables.
-Regression analysis also indicate the impact of independent variables on dependent variable.
+Regression analysis is the statistical method that derives the relationship and determines the strength among dependent variables and one or more independent variables.
+Regression analysis also indicates the impact of independent variables on the dependent variable.

-The meaning of Regression is any procedure which tries to find the relationship between variables.
+The meaning of Regression is any procedure that tries to find the relationship between variables.

 - Predicting the Price of House

 There are different Regression modeling techniques.
 Among all Linear Regression is the most popular algorithm.
 It is the simplest form of Regression.

 The Linear Regression is represented by y=ax+b+e where a is the slope of the line and b is the intercept of the line and e is the error.